-In-between the highs and the lows, the rocks and the clouds, the sea and the mountain, the water and the plate, enter the ‘void.’
-According to one of the curators, the ‘void’ acts as an empty space, a mandala, as well as a centre point for human or ’Stranger’, to rethink creatively of the position that it plays among all of a greater system in a newer version of our world among many other objects, things and beings, to address certain urgent issues, political and ecological crisis that the world, and especially Asia, is currently dealing with.
+In between the highs and the lows, the rocks and the clouds, the sea and the mountain, the water and the plate, enter the ‘void.’
+According to one of the curators, the ‘void’ acts as an empty space, a mandala, as well as a centre point for human or ’Stranger’, to rethink creatively of the position that it plays among all of a greater system in a newer version of our world among many other objects, things and beings, to address certain urgent issues, a political and ecological crisis that the world, and especially Asia, is currently dealing with.
 We would like to present a 2-part visual documentation of the Biennial, for the second chapter of the series, please follow the link.

-Editor: Axel Wang
+Introduction & Editor: Axel Wang

-Introduction, Design & Photography: Axel Wang
+Photography & Design: Axel Wang